Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: Numerical results

+There are experimental and phenomenological constraints on the mass of the charged scalar $m_{H^+}$, as discussed in Appendix~\ref{Sect_mH+}.
+The numerical study in the previous subsection (see Fig.~\ref{fig-mC}) shows that, when $m_{H^+}$ increases, most BRs decrease.
+Since we attempt to obtain largish BRs, the fitting procedure always tends to produce the lowest $m_{H^+}$ in the allowed range.
+In our fits we have fixed $m_{H^+} = 750$\,GeV, in agreement with the lower bounds of recent global fits~\cite{Chowdhury:2017aav,Eberhardt:2020dat}.
+We have also kept the triple-scalar couplings fixed, \textit{viz.}\ $\lambda_3 = \lambda_7 = 1$, because they do not change much the BRs.
+Finally, we have checked that all the final points meet the $3\sigma$ conditions on the $Z$ invisible decay width in Eq.~\eqref{InvZwidthFull}.

-In Fig.~\ref{fig-scatter} and the following figures in this subsection we compare three different fits.
-In the first case (displayed through blue points and labelled `NO' from now on), we have assumed normal ordering of the light neutrino masses and all the constraints on the other parameters as described in the previous paragraph.
-The second case (red points and labelled `IO') is similar, but with inverted ordering of the light neutrino masses.
-In the third case (displayed through green points and labelled `$\Ymin = 10^{-7}$') things are as in the first one, except that the lower bound on the Yukawa couplings is set at $10^{-7}$ instead of $10^{-6}$.
-Furthermore, in all three cases the Yukawa couplings have been assumed real (either positive or negative) throughout.
-(We have also investigated the case with complex Yukawa couplings and we have found out that its results do not differ much, therefore we do not present a separate case with complex couplings.)
-Figure~\ref{fig-scatter} shows that points for the NO and IO cases are distributed in similar fashions; in both cases it is possible to find points close to the experimental upper bounds on BR($\ell$) and/or BR($h$).
-In the numerical analysis we have found that\footnote{See the histograms of Fig.~\ref{fig-hist_Yukawas}.} most points have the $d_\ell$ close to the lower bound $Y_{\mathrm{min}} = 10^{-6}$; therefore, in the third case we have relaxed this bound down to $10^{-7}$; this larger freedom allows to get larger BRs, as shown by the green points in Fig.~\ref{fig-scatter}.\footnote{The numerical analysis also shows that most points have the $\delta_\ell$ close to the upper bound $Y_{\mathrm{max}} = \sqrt{4 \pi} \approx 3.5$.
-Therefore we have also performed a fit where we have relaxed this bound up to $4 \pi \approx 12.5$.
-That extra fit, that we do not display in this paper, did \emph{not} seem to produce any improvements in BR($\ell$) and BR($h$), but it did produce larger BR($Z$); however, the latter were still very much below the future experimental sensitivities.
-Thus, it appears to us that there are no advantages in allowing the Yukawa couplings to be larger than $\sqrt{4 \pi}$.}
+In the figures of this subsection we display three different fits: \begin{enumerate} \item In the first fit (displayed through blue points and called `NO' from now on), we have assumed normal ordering of the light-neutrino masses. \item In the second fit (displayed through red points and named `IO') there is inverted ordering of the light-neutrino masses. \item In the numerical analysis\footnote{See the histograms of Fig.~\ref{fig-hist_Yukawas}.} we have found that most points have $\left| d_\ell \right|$ close to the lower bound $Y_{\mathrm{min}} = 10^{-6}$.
+Therefore, we have produced a third fit (displayed through green points and labelled `$\Ymin = 10^{-7}$') that has normal ordering like the first one, but where the lower bound on the moduli of the Yukawa couplings is $10^{-7}$ instead of $10^{-6}$.\footnote{The numerical analysis has also shown that most points have $\left| \delta_\ell \right|$ close to the upper bound $Y_{\mathrm{max}} \approx 3.5$.
+Therefore we have made an extra fit where that upper bound was relaxed to 12.5.
+However, that extra fit, which we do not display, did \emph{not} produce much improvement on BR($\ell$) and BR($h$).
+It did produce larger BR($Z$), but they were still very much below the future experimental sensitivities.
+Thus, it appears to us that there are no advantages in allowing the moduli of the Yukawa couplings to be larger than 3.5.} \end{enumerate}